The Godfather (2006 video game): Wii

-Released in March 2007, the Wii version was originally announced on July 13, 2005.
-Nothing further was heard until January 10, 2006, when GameFly listed the game under the title The Godfather: Blackhand Edition.
+Originally announced on July 13, 2005, nothing further was heard about the Wii version until January 10, 2006, when GameFly listed the game under the title The Godfather: Blackhand Edition.
 The following day, EA confirmed this title.
 They also announced the Wii version would feature all of the graphical and gameplay enhancements of the Xbox 360 version.
 New to the Wii edition would be an enhanced upgrade system which allowed the player to spend their upgrade points on more specific attributes.
 The game would allow for two upgrade paths - "Enforcer" and "Operator".
 Enforcer would concentrate on fighting and shooting skills, whilst Operator would feature monetary enhancements, intimidation aids and health upgrades.
 The Wii version would also feature an enhanced "BlackHand" control system making use of the Wii Remote's unique capabilities.
+The Don's Edition for PlayStation 3 and Blackhand Edition for Wii were both released nearly one year after the Windows, PlayStation 2, and Xbox versions in North America on March 20, 2007, and in Europe on March 23, 2007.